MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ### VPC Peering
 * VPC Peering connects two VPCs together so that they can communicate as if they were the same network.
+  * The whole network in each VPC is accessible to the other network.
+Not specific services/components.
 * To prevent address conflicts, the two VPCs that are peered must have non-overlapping CIDR ranges.
 * VPC Peering strictly only allow connecting together a pair of VPCs - a single VPC peering connection can only suppport the communication between the two defined VPCs to communicate across it.
   * Multiple VPC peering connections can be set up to allow a single VPC to communicate with other VPCs.